Skip to content

 This documentation provides a detailed guide on integration strategies, covering best practices and implementation approaches.

-We will begin by outlining the manual interaction flow with this feature, providing a foundational understanding.
+We will begin by outlining the basic interactions with this feature, providing a foundational understanding.
 Building on this, we will explore more advanced concepts later in the documentation.

-For demonstration, we will use inference-cli commands, though the same functionality is available through the UI.
+For demonstration, we will use inference-cli commands and cURL, though the same functionality is available through the UI.

 The first step in batch processing is ingesting the data.
 Roboflow supports both video and image ingestion, with options for individual uploads and optimized bulk ingestion.